radixdlt/incentives-distribution/README.md

 ```

 ## Refill
-The tokens aren't vested automatically, so to show the correct amount of vested tokens in the pool unit, in the wallet, we need to call the refill method.
-This method is automatically called in the above redeem manifest, so it's not needed to add there.
-This is purely to have an accurate representation of the worth of the LP tokens in the wallet.
-We might want to call it once an hour (or less).
+Tokens vest over time but aren't automatically moved into the pool.
+Call `refill` to update the pool with vested tokens.
+This is automatically called during redemption, but can be called manually to show accurate LP token value in wallets.

 Manifest:
 ```